redmod-team/profit/doc/active_learning.rst

     Active learning workflow

-proFit automatically activates AL if the user inserts an ``ActiveLearning`` vari- able inside the `profit.yaml` configuration file.
+proFit automatically activates AL if the user inserts an ``ActiveLearning`` variable inside the ``profit.yaml`` configuration file.
 The corresponding search interval is given as parameter of the variable, defaulting to $[0, 1]$.
 As optional parameter, the AL variable can be set to log-space, which means the search space is logarithmically transformed.
 This especially makes sense if the user wants to explore a